julia-kraus/Coursera-Algorithms-PartI-Princeton/README.md

 # Coursera-Algorithms-PartI-Princeton

-My personal solutions to Coursera's [Algorithms PartI class](https://www.coursera.org/learn/algorithms-part1), programmed in Python instead of Java in the original course.
+My personal solutions to Coursera's [Algorithms Part I class](https://www.coursera.org/learn/algorithms-part1), programmed in Python instead of Java in the original course.

 The schedule is the following: